Mumbai Metro: History

+Protests and delay

+The project has faced significant and costly legal challenges.
+In 2018, protestors rallied to protect trees that were to be chopped down as part of construction plans.
+The central government first proposed the construction of a metro station at Aarey Milk colony.
+The protest resulted in several arrests.
+Protests again flared in 2022.

 Lines

-Line 1 connects Versova in the Western Suburbs to Ghatkopar in the Central Suburbs, covering a distance of 11.4 km.
+The Blue Line connects Versova in the Western Suburbs to Ghatkopar in the Central Suburbs, covering a distance of 11.4 km.
 It is fully elevated, and consists of 12 stations.
 Work on the Versova-Andheri-Ghatkopar corridor, a part of Phase I, began on 8 February 2008.
 A crucial bridge on the project was completed at the end of 2012.
 The line opened for service on 8 June 2014.